uio-bmi/statistical_genomics_exercises/Exercise4.md

 ## 4e: Run the function with random SNP position
 With Python, we can easily draw random numbers.
-For instnace, we can draw 45 random positions on chromosome 6 with the following code (not that `171115067` is the size of chromosome 6):
+For instnace, we can draw 45 random positions on chromosome 6 with the following code (note that `171115067` is the size of chromosome 6):
 ```python
 from numpy.random import randint
 random_positions = randint(0, 171115067, 45)